learn-co-curriculum/reading-ios-nestedDataStructures/README.md

 #### Setting A Sub-mutable-array

-If we try using the literal syntax to overwrite one of the objects in our 2-D `ticTac` board with the setter literal syntax like in this manner:
+If we try using the literal syntax to overwrite one of the objects in our 2-D `ticTac` board with the setter literal syntax in this manner:

 ```objc
 ticTac[1][1] = @"x";